Shiri Bibas and her children Kfir and Ariel, redheaded symbols of Israel's anguish, were killed while held hostage in Gaza, Israel confirms - Jewish Telegraphic Agency

 As a sweeping effort to raise attention about the hostages took hold, pictures of the family in coordinated Batman outfits and of the children and parents in happier moments were shared all over the world.
 Kfir, the youngest known hostage, in particular became a symbol of Hamas’ brutality and the pain of the crisis.

-Rallies to free the hostages often featured orange, a reference to the boys’ vibrant hair color.
+Rallies to free the hostages often featured orange balloons, a reference to the boys’ vibrant hair color.

 Their deaths come as a crushing blow to a country and a Jewish world that had held out hope for a repeat of the scenes from November 2023, when dozens of children abducted on Oct.
 7 were released during a temporary ceasefire and reunited with their family members.
 In the latest round of hostage releases, Israel saw images of defiant young woman soldiers freed from captivity.